 - Start including these metrics in your reporting.

 - Explain to your clients what’s happening and why.

 - Begin taking these into account when you’re making changes to your campaigns, especially your bidding.

-- If you DO decide to use automated bidding, be sure to set a bid cap and keep an eye on your spend, because it can add up quickly.
+- If you DO decide to use automated bidding, be sure to set a bid cap and keep an eye on your spend because it can add up quickly.

-Ultimately, this sort of change is something we needs to get used to.
+Ultimately, this sort of change is something we need to get used to.
 Average Position was deemed an outdated statistic.
 Although many of us still use it to evaluate our campaigns, it is being replaced by what are meant to be more effective and relevant metrics.
 In a field where things move quickly, and change is inevitable, there’s no time to moan and groan.
 We all need to adapt in order to maintain continued success, whether it’s for ourselves or for our clients.